madprops/airc/README.md

 ## Permissions <a name="permissions"></a>

-Access to ai and rules-change can be defined.
+Access to ai and rules can be defined.

 This is controlled by the `allow_ask` and `allow_rules` configs.